 - if an FOI exemption or EIR exception applies.

-The Freedom of Information Act and the Environmental Information Regulations have a list of exemptions/exceptions which allow the Council to withhold information if it falls within certain categories.
-An absolute exemption may apply where the information is already publicly available on our website.
+The Freedom of Information Act and the Environmental Information Regulations have a list of exemptions/exceptions which allow us to withhold information if it falls within certain categories.
+An exemption may apply where the information is already publicly available on our website.

 For other exemptions/exceptions we must consider whether the public interest in applying the FOI exemption or EIR exception outweighs the public interest in disclosing the requested information.
 For example, if we think the information is commercially sensitive or disclosure would affect law enforcement.